KaiYan289/RLpapersnote/README.md

 79. BC is a good baseline if a complete trajectory presents, and if the initial position is of small variance.
 On discrete MDP, the best BC result is simply counting transitions and do random action if current state is never witnessed.

 80. Continuing from 79, you should be pessimistic in offline RL / IL, so that you policy does not astray from what you have witnessed.

+81. Wasserstein distance is a much "weaker" distance than f-divergences (e.g. KL divergence), which means in many scenario, the f-divergence method will give either a infinite value / being invalid, or being uncontinuous, or losing a gradient.
+Intuitively, this is because Wasserstein distance represents a much "weaker" norm in topology (see WGAN paper for details).
+Wasserstein-1 distance is also called earth mover's distance.

 # Useful Linux Debugging Commands